microsoft/hlsl-specs/docs/Process.md

 and HLSL runtime interfaces.
 Direct tooling feature requests to the [DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler/issues/new).

+> Note: a tooling feature would be a feature that does not impact HLSL source
+> representations in any way (no added syntax, APIs, or altered
+> interpretations), and instead exposes new ways to use the DXC compiler or
+> library.

 If you write a proposal yourself you must find a member of the HLSL team to act as a _Sponsor_ for the change.
 The _Sponsor_ is responsible for tracking and helping change proposals through the proposal life cycle.
 For Vulkan-specific